MLB Report Card Grades for All 30 Teams Entering August

 We know first baseman and franchise icon Joey Votto isn't going anywhere.
 But what about the likes of shortstop Zack Cozart, starting pitcher Scott Feldman and reliever Drew Storen?

 Sure, the Reds could swap all three if they clear waivers.
-Cincinnati's abysmal record combined with its lack of trade activity, however, makes for a low grade.
+Cincinnati's abysmal record combined with its lack of trade activity, however, make for a low grade.

 Grade: D-